Open to the Public

-If winter days are starting to drag, cast your mind forward to spring and summer when The Nature Conservancy's natural areas will be bursting with color and new growth.
-One of the most colorful places to visit -- especially in June -- is Eshqua Bog.
-Eshqua Bog is a botanical world of cold-climate holdovers — small pockets of bog plant species and a two-acre fen — from the post-glacial era 10,000 years ago.
-This preserve contains a diverse array of bog and fen plants: Labrador tea, cotton grass, pitcher plants, showy lady’s slippers, larches, and buckbean.
+Eshqua Bog is a botanical wonderland of cold-climate holdovers--small pockets of bog plant species and a two acre fen--from the post-glacial era 10,000 years ago.
+This preserve contains a diverse array of bog and fen plants: labrador tea, cotton grass, pitcher plants, showy lady's slippers, larches and buckbean.
 See the Slideshow.

 Susan and Dean Greenberg, volunteer stewards of Eshqua Bog, advise visitors: "The showy lady's slippers are usually in bloom around June 20th - depending on weather.
 Yellow lady's slippers are about two weeks earlier and there are much fewer than the hundreds of showys.
 There are also northern bog orchids and green orchids which are blooming about the same time or a little after the showys."

-We are in the process of replacing and upgrading the parking area and trail to be completed in 2015.
-Upgrades will include a fully accessible trail and boardwalk into the bog.
+We recently completed the replacement and upgrade of the parking area and trail which now includes a 460 foot fully accessible boardwalk.
 From the boardwalk, visitors can experience the unusual and rare natural history of this plant community first-hand, without impacting its fragile ecology.
 A memorial bench constructed by the Hartland Nature Club stands near the beginning of the trail in memory of Graceann Ridlon and her work to protect Eshqua Bog.
 Please read our Preserve Visitation Guidelines.